japaneseTemmie/MusicBot.py-2.0/README.md

 Help for every command can be found using the **/help** command.

 # Extra Configuration (For experienced hosts)
-The bot allows configuring a custom activity.

 During the first run, the bot will create a `config.json` file in its own directory.
-It contains configuration data, including activity.
+It contains configuration data.

-You can modify the `enable_activity`, `activity_name`, `activity_type` and `default_status` values to set your own custom activity.
+To enable or modify the activity the bot displays in its profile, you can modify the `enable_activity`, `activity_name`, `activity_type` and `default_status` values to set your own custom activity.

-Documentation for every key can be found [here](./CONFIG.md).
+Documentation for every configuration key can be found [here](./CONFIG.md).
 Modify values at your own risk.

 Notes
 - Changing any value will require a restart to take effect.
 See [Troubleshooting](#troubleshooting) to see how to properly restart.
-- Most config keys are automatically recreated at startup if missing.
+- Config keys are automatically recreated at startup if missing.

 Example activity config: